 Knowledgeable injury attorneys help you after serious medical injury

-Recognized for excellent service to their clients, the law firm of Schochor, Federico and Staton, P.A. provides trusted legal service after birth injury.
+Recognized for excellent service to their clients, the law firm of Schochor and Staton, P.A. provides trusted legal service after birth injury.
 We offer a free consultation.
 Contact us or call 410-234-1000 today.